 The scenery around Doolin is astounding!
 We believe it is best to upgrade to a proper travel camera for your trip, rather than using your phone.

 We shoot with a Canon Rebel and a 18-135mm lens.
-The Rebel is one of the Top Budget Cameras for Travelers – as it is easy to use, takes fantastic photos and comes with heaps of accessories!
+The Rebel is one of the Best Budget Cameras for Travelers – as it is easy to use, takes fantastic photos and comes with heaps of accessories!

 Day Pack

 Remember to bring a good day bag for your trip to Ireland.
 You will want one that is big enough to stow all the everyday travel items you will be taking along.
-We use these small backpacks, but share specific tips in our reviews of The Best Day Bag for Travelers.

 Ireland Travel Insurance

-More Top Ireland Destinations
+More Wonderful Ireland Destinations

 Visiting more of Ireland?
 Great!
 We’ve spent months exploring the country, and share all our insights for the best destinations.